wildfly-clustering/wildfly-clustering-spring/README.md

 	</web-app>

-Until the `@EnableHotRodHttpSession` annotation is functional, you must provide the configuration for the distributed session repository via Spring XML.
+Until the `@EnableHotRodHttpSession` annotation is functional, you must provide the configuration of the distributed session repository via Spring XML.

 The following is a sample `/WEB-INF/applicationContext.xml`: